EMBRYOPSIDA Pirani & Prado

 Previous Relationships.
 Platanaceae were included in Hamamelidales by both Cronquist (1981) and Takhtajan (1997).

-Trees or (acaulescent) shrubs; lateral roots of limited growth, forming clusters [proteoid roots], plant rarely mycorrhizal; vessel elements with simple perforation plates (scalariform, bars few); true tracheids and libriform fibres +; phloem stratified or not; nodes (1:1), 3:3, 5:5; petiole bundles numerous, pattern complex; sclereids common; hairs with 2 short cells, one in epidermis, apical cell elongated, bifid or not; leaves spiral (opposite), (odd-pinnately, rarely palmately, compound or lobed), lamina often coriaceous, vernation usu. conduplicate, margins spiny toothed to entire, base of petiole often swollen, stipules 0; inflorescence various; flowers 4-merous; T petaloid, valvate, petal-like, diagonal; (connective appendage 0); tapetal cells binucleate (uninucleate - Macadamia); pollen triangular in polar view, oblate, triporate, pores broadly operculate, apertures in three's at four points of the young tetrad [Garside's Rule], cleavage centrifugal, (colpate), exine with ektexine only; nectary receptacular, vascularized; G 1, orientation adaxial, stigma terminal or lateral, often slit-like, secretory; ovules long, vascular bundles forming a ring in the chalazal region, outer integument 2(-9) cells across, inner integument 3-4(-6) cells across, parietal tissue (?0-)2-16 cells across, nucellar cap 2-7 cells across, ± endothelial, hypostase +; (antipodals not persistent); endotesta palisade, crystalliferous, (exotegmen fibrous); cotyledons large, embryonic suspensor 0.
+Trees or (acaulescent) shrubs; lateral roots of limited growth, forming clusters [proteoid roots], plant rarely mycorrhizal; vessel elements with simple perforation plates (scalariform, bars few); true tracheids and libriform fibres +; phloem stratified or not; nodes (1:1), 3:3, 5:5; petiole bundles numerous, pattern complex; sclereids common; hairs with 2 short cells, one in epidermis, with doughnut-shaped base, apical cell elongated, bifid or not; stomata parallel to long axis of leaf; leaves spiral (opposite), (odd-pinnately, rarely palmately, compound or lobed), lamina often coriaceous, vernation usu. conduplicate, margins spiny toothed to entire, base of petiole often swollen, stipules 0; inflorescence various; flowers 4-merous; P petal-like, valvate, decussate-diagonal; (connective appendage 0); tapetal cells binucleate (uninucleate - Macadamia); microsporogenesis also successive, cleavage centrifugal; pollen triangular in polar view, oblate, triporate, pores broadly operculate, apertures in threes at four points of the young tetrad [Garside's Rule], (colpate), tectum forms pore membrane, foot layer forming irregular blocks, exine with ektexine only, endexine 0; G 1, orientation adaxial, stigma terminal or lateral, often slit-like, secretory; ovules long, vascular bundles forming a ring in the chalazal region, outer integument 2(-9) cells across, inner integument 3-4(-6) cells across, parietal tissue (?0-)2-16 cells across, nucellar cap 2-7 cells across, ± endothelial, hypostase +; (antipodals not persistent); (exotesta +), endotesta palisade, crystalliferous, (exotegmen fibrous); cotyledons large, embryo suspensor 0.

 1. Bellendenoideae P. H. Weston